-The College of Education is nationally prominent and recognized for its research-based programs focusing on developing and strengthening the capacity of educational personnel to inspire all learners through collaboration and innovation.
+The College of Education is nationally prominent and recognized for its research based programs focusing on developing and strengthening the capacity of educational personnel to inspire all learners through collaboration and innovation.

 These goals are met within the college’s conceptual framework: to prepare educators who possess a love of learning, value democracy and multiculturalism, develop a strong fund of knowledge, and engage in reflective practice.

-A Doctoral program is offered with 8 areas of emphasis.
-While preference is given to applicants who hold a Master’s degree from a regionally accredited institution in an area appropriately related to the chosen emphasis area, high achieving applicants who possess only a Bachelor’s degree from a regionally accredited institution will be considered.
+A Doctoral program is offered with various areas of emphasis.
+While preference is given to applicants who hold a master’s degree from a regionally accredited institution in an area appropriately related to the chosen emphasis area, high achieving applicants who possess only a Bachelor’s degree from a regionally accredited institution will be considered.
 The emphasis of the prior degree area(s) should be appropriately related to the chosen emphasis area.

 Admission to College

 Teacher education students are admitted to the College of Education as pre-majors.
 Admission to the College of Education as a pre-major is not the same as admission to teacher education.
 Pre-majors may enroll in lower-division courses with the EDU prefix, but they may not enroll in upper-division courses with a CTL, ECE, EDS, EDUC, EDEL, EDSC, EDRL, EDCT, or EDSP prefix until they have been admitted to teacher education.